Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/identity-access-modes/pod-identity-mode.md

     kubectl create -f aadpodidentity.yaml
     ```

-1. Add a new `AzureIdentityBinding` for the new Azure identity to your cluster
+5. Add `AzureIdentityBinding` for the `AzureIdentity` to your cluster

     Edit and save this as `aadpodidentitybinding.yaml`
     ```yaml